Advanced assessment of Beam Induced Background at a Muon Collider: Simulation of 1.5 TeV BIB

-The primary muon beam at 750~GeV energy is simulated starting from the point opposite to the interaction point considered for the flux estimation; therefore, it travels half ring reaching the IP from the right side looking at the machine from up.
-The realistic beam, i.e.~taking into account emittance and energy spread, is used.
-Only half of the machine is modelled, considering its symmetry and the simmetry of $\mu^+$/$\mu^-$.
-In order to have a reasonable statistics the muon decay can be biased in the simulation.
-The decay probability of muons is increased in the section of the ring next to the interaction point, and a weight is assigned to the decay products to compensate.
-Decay products are further transported in the geometry, with accurate description of electromagnatic and hadronic processes.
+In order to have a reasonable statistics, the muon decay has been biased, increasing the decay probability; decay products are assigned a weight later used for estimating results, to compensate for the bias.
+Decay products are further transported in the geometry, with accurate description of electromagnetic and hadronic processes.
 Hadrons (mostly neutrons) are generated through electronuclear and photonuclear interactions.

-The scoring is performed by simply saving in a dump file tracks exiting the machine, either from the tungsten nozzle or from the ``world'' volume.
-In particular, these quantities are registered: \textit{particle type, energy, momentum, statistical weight, position, time, position of the decaying muon, region of the machine where the first interaction of secondary particles occurs and exit region of BIB from the machine}.
+The scoring is performed by saving in a dump file tracks exiting the machine, either from the tungsten nozzle or from any of the IR components.
+In particular, these quantities are registered: \textit{particle type, energy, momentum, statistical weight, position, time, position of the decaying muon, region of the machine where the first interaction of secondary particles occurs and machine region from where the particle exits}.
 Energy, momentum and direction are given at the machine exit surface.
 Time is defined with respect to the interaction time at the IP.

-A software framework based on python has been developed to analyze the simulation output and to study BIB properties before the interaction with the detector.
+A Python software algorithm has been developed to analyze the simulation output and to study the BIB properties before the interaction with the detector.
 This is an important element in view of the flexibility imposed by the studied case, since the iterative task of MDI optimization will rely on a prompt interpretation of the Monte Carlo simulation output, for example when the effect of a single modification in the lattice must be evaluated.

+A pictorial view of the complexity of the simulated events in the last tens of meters from the IP is shown in Fig.~\ref{tracks}.
+The top picture shows examples of tracks of secondary particles except neutrons for a few muon decays, while in the middle one neutrons are included.
+The bottom plot illustrates the tracks in the case of a single muon decay in the proximity of the IP.

-\section{Comparison between FLUKA and MARS Results}
+\section{Comparison between FLUKA and MARS15 results}